Understanding Your Menstrual Cycle

 Monitor Cervical Mucus

 As ovulation approaches, cervical mucus becomes clear, slippery, and "egg-white" in consistency.
-This is your most fertile sign — sperm can swim through it easily.
+This is your most fertile sign.

 Optimize Intercourse Frequency